SBauer93/BobbelTank---MarcoPolo/doc/properties.md

 [{bobbel_1},{bobbel_2},{bobbel_3},...]</p>
 <p>Every Bobbel can have the following properties:</p>
 <p> name is a name you define
- image an image path to a small round image position start coordinates direction direction of bobbel 0-360 degree.
+ image an image path to a small round image (the default bubble is from <a href="https://www.freeiconspng.com/img/44340">https://www.freeiconspng.com/img/44340</a>) position start coordinates direction direction of bobbel 0-360 degree.
 0 is looking along x-axis, 90 along y-axis etc... color displays a colored ring around a bobbel